joaofcmota/cs-with-prior-information/README.md

 Organization
 ------------

-solvers: contains code for
+*solvers*: contains code for

 * L1-L1 minimization

 * L1-L2 minimization

 * Modified-CS

-         Each folder contains a detailed derivation of the implemented algorithm
+Each folder contains a detailed derivation of the implemented algorithm.

-createFigures: contains code to reproduce the figures in [1].
+*createFigures*: contains code to reproduce the figures in [1].

 If you use this code, please cite [1] and/or [2].